Henrita Academic Building and Richarda Hall

 In 1880, the Sisters of St. Benedict opened a boarding academy in St. Joseph.
 Originally called St. Joseph's Academy, it was located in the old Haarman building across the street from the convent and was rented by the sisters.
 Two years later the academy moved into a new building, a combination of convent and academy, and the school was renamed St. Benedict's Convent and Academy.
 At that time it was the westernmost Catholic "finishing school" for young women between St. Paul and the Rocky Mountains.
 On March 23, 1887, a high school was incorporated into the Academy.
 All classrooms and residence halls were housed in St. Gertrude Hall.
 The Academy continued with the opening of an accredited junior college in 1913, which became a four year college by 1918.
 The high school and college became a member of the North Central Association of Colleges and Secondary Schools in 1929.
 In 1940 the school was renamed as St. Benedict's High School.

-In 1960 construction began on two buildings specifically for the high school: one for classrooms and the other for a dormitory.
-The construction of these new buildings was made possible by the encouragement of Bishop Peter W. Bartholome of the St. Cloud diocese and the material support offered by many of the parishes from the diocese.
+In 1960 construction began on two buildings specifically for the high school: one for classrooms, and the other for a dormitory.
+The construction of these new buildings was made possible by the encouragement of Bishop Peter W. Bartholome of the St. Cloud Diocese and the material support offered by many of the parishes from the diocese.
 The total cost of these buildings was approximately $900,000; the diocese provided $400,000 of this total.
-The planning committee members for the new high school buildings were Sr. Mary Patrick Murray as chairperson, Sr. Mirella Burns, principal, Sr. Norbert Ann Caspers, Sr. Mildred Ann Blatz, and Sr. Clarus Himsl.
+The planning committee members for the new high school buildings were Sr. Mary Patrick Murray, chair; Sr. Mirella Burns, principal; and Sr. Norbert Ann Caspers, Sr. Mildred Ann Blatz, and Sr. Clarus Himsl.
 Principals from area high schools acted as consultants for the project.
 Hammel and Green, Inc. of St. Paul were hired as the architects.
-Ground breaking occurred on January 12, 1960.
+Groundbreaking occurred on January 12, 1960.
 The buildings opened to students on September 26, 1960, although the building was not totally completed until mid-October.
 Bishop Bartholome dedicated the new buildings on December 18, 1960.

 The high school enrollment was never intended to be larger than two hundred because the sisters believed that their approach to education as shared life in community could be realized only in a small group where students could feel at home.
 Over its existence, 220 members of the monastic community had been involved in its educational apostolate.
 The highest recorded enrollment in the high school was 170 in 1961-1962.
 Minnesota's consolidation of public schools and the effects of the cultural revolution of the 1960s and 1970s resulting in the youth's decreased interest in organized religion made it difficult to maintain church boarding schools.
 Due to the financial difficulties of low enrollment, the high school was closed after the 1972-1973 school year, after 93 years of existence.
 Coincidentally, the high school's 1973 yearbook depicted a total of 93 students.
 Thirty of them were in the graduating class.